Inferring the Thermal History of the Intergalactic Medium from the Properties of the Hydrogen and Helium Lyman-alpha Forest: Results and Discussion

-After hydrogen reionization completes at $z \lesssim 6.1$, hydrogen in the IGM is in photoionization equilibrium.
+After hydrogen reionization completes at $z \lesssim 6.0$, hydrogen in the IGM is in photoionization equilibrium.
 During this epoch, decreasing the \HI\ and \HeI\ photoionization rates effectively increases the the neutral fraction of hydrogen and helium.
 Consequently the opacity of the IGM, quantified as the optical depth \taueff, also increases during redshift range.
 The temperature of the gas in the IGM is not strongly affected by the modified photoionization and photoheating rates, because, in equilibrium, the gas temperature $T(z) \propto \mathcal{H}(z) / \Gamma(z)$ and this ratio is unchanged from the best-fit model.

-The modified model only changes the photoionization and photoheating rates during the redshift range $4.8 \leq z \leq 6.0$.
-These changes result in an increased \taueffH during this epoch but do not strongly affect the evolution of the gas temperature.
+The modified model only changes the photoionization and photoheating rates during the redshift range $4.8 \leq z \leq 6.1$.
+These changes result in an increase of \taueffH during $4.8 \leq z \leq 5.8$ and a decrease during $5.8 < z \leq 6.1$ but do not strongly affect the evolution of the gas temperature.
 For redshifts $ z < 4.8$, the ionization fraction of hydrogen in the IGM in photoionization equilibrium is determined by the ratio of the photoionization rate to the recombination rate $x_\mathrm{HII}(z) \propto \Gamma_\mathrm{HI}(z) / \alpha_\mathrm{HII}(z,T)$.
-Since the thermal evolution resulting from the modified and best-fit models are very similar and the rates $\Gamma$ and $\mathcal{H}$ at $ z < 4.8$ are the same, the evolution of the neutral fraction $x_\mathrm{HI}$, the effective optical depth \taueffH, and the \Lya\ power spectrum $P(k)$ resulting from the modified model is nearly unchanged from the best-fit model at redshifts $z < 4.8$.
+Since the thermal evolution resulting from the modified and best-fit models are very similar and the rates $\Gamma$ and $\mathcal{H}$ at $ z < 4.8$ are the same.
+Thereby, the evolution of the neutral fraction $x_\mathrm{HI}$, the effective optical depth \taueffH, and the \Lya\ power spectrum $P(k)$ resulting from the modified model is nearly unchanged from the best-fit model at redshifts $z < 4.8$.

-The increase in the hydrogen effective optical depth \taueffH during the redshift range $4.8 \leq z \leq 6.0$ in the modified model influences the \Lya\ power spectrum at this epoch.
+The increase in the hydrogen effective optical depth \taueffH during the redshift range $4.8 \leq z \leq 5.8$ in the modified model influences the \Lya\ power spectrum at this epoch.
 Given the available data, this modification only affects comparisons with the observed $P(k)$ at $z=5.0$.
 Figure \ref{fig:power_spectrum_z5} shows $P(k)$ from the modified (dashed blue) and best-fit model (black) at $z=5$.
-Relative to the best-fit model, using the modified model results in a small increase ($\sim 8\%$) in $P(k)$ owing to the small increase ($\sim 5\%$) in \taueffH.
+Relative to the best-fit model, using the modified model results in a small increase ($\sim 12\%$) in $P(k)$ owing to the small increase ($\sim 6\%$) in \taueffH.
 Either model shows consistency with the observational $P(k)$ measurement from \cite{boera2019a}.